oswhytecodes/oswhytecodes/README.md

 Hi 👋 My name is Orincy Whyte
 =============================

-Graphic Design + Front End Dev👩🏾‍💻
+Frontend Dev + Graphic Designer 👩🏾‍💻
 -------------------------------------

-Currently learning Front End Engineering via CodeCademy.
-My dream tech job is one where I can focus on code+design in ReactJs.
+Currently learning Front End Engineering via CodeCademy (68%).
+My dream tech job is one where I can focus on code+design in ReactJs and Tailwind.
+I am obsessed with building things, which is why I thoroughly enjoy programming and design

 * 🌍  I'm based in Fl + NY
 * ✉️  You can contact me at [orincywhyte@gmail.com](mailto:orincywhyte@gmail.com)